andrew1007/mrfa-demo/article/part3.md

 The hardest part about effective memoization is writing optimal resolver functions.
 They can make or break apps.

-We can start by talking about a useless selector.
-One that targets the root node of the state tree, `getState`.
+It is easy to accidentally create ineffective selectors.
+An obvious example would be targeting the root node.
 The root node is guaranteed to be a new node during any state update.
-This selector will always miss its cache and recompute.
+This selector, `getState`, will always miss its cache and recompute.

 ```typescript
 // useless resolver fn